NaturalCycles/js-lib/docs/index.md

 from TypeScript), "not bloated", tree-shakeable.
 Supported by reasonably modern Browsers and Node.js latest LTS.

-To fulfil that requirement it exports ESM version (for Browsers) as es2017.

-Exports default CJS version for Node as es2019 (with native async/await, for better performance, async stack-traces, etc).

 ## Mutation

 All function does **NOT** mutate the arguments by default.